Observing Nature in the City

 Exercise 3️⃣ | The Early Bird

 Morning commutes look different for all of us.
 I’ve always enjoyed using my commute to listen to music and, as an introvert, have also appreciated that they serve as a natural conversation deterrent.
-Perhaps you prefer catching up on podcasts during your drive to work or make the commute on foot or by bike.
+Perhaps you prefer catching up on podcasts during your drive to work or making the commute on foot or by bike.
 The obvious downside of headphones or driving in traffic is that both settings make it difficult to pick up on environmental noise, including bird calls.

 Birds are most active around dawn or dusk, which, for many of us, falls roughly around the same time as a workday commute.
 Waking up early for work or school can feel like a daily struggle, but early morning hours offer an opportune time of day to listen to birds.
-If you commute by foot, consider removing your headphones for a portion of your walk to tune into the birds around you.
+If you commute on foot, consider removing your headphones for a portion of your walk to tune into the birds around you.
 If you drive, you could aim to take a few extra minutes before or after your drive to check out bird calls in your vicinity.
 If you work or attend school in a different environment than where you live, you could even try comparing the types of birds you hear in each place!
 You might want to pick a regular “sit spot” to observe bird calls.
 Choosing an ongoing place may allow you to pick up on patterns over time.
 This is all to say that, no matter how you get to and from your daily obligations, you can likely find a moment of pause to observe the nature around you.

 While learning to identify birds by call may seem like a challenge, there are tools that can help you.
 If you record calls with a phone or handheld recorder, you can use the website BirdNET.
 BirdNET uses machine learning to analyze and identify bird calls and currently features 984 of the most common bird species of North America and Europe.
 While the tool isn’t perfect, it’s a great place to start with recognizing bird calls. iNaturalist also allows audio submissions. eBird, a frequently utilized site among birders, allows you to find bird hotspots near you, upload your own observations, and explore photos and audios taken by other birders.
 As birding is a highly popular activity, eBird collects high volumes of data and uses it to study bird population dynamics.
 You can also discover which species are likely to be found at any given location during specific times of the year.
 Audubon, another bird-focused organization, also collects birders data to provide information on which bird species are most at risk of extinction under different climate scenarios.